akennedy94/RSS-Reader/README.md

 npm start

-The server will start and run on localhost:3005
+The server will run on localhost:3005

 # Info